 Many of our hardware products contain tantalum, tin, tungsten and/or gold ("3TG") necessary to the functionality or production of those products.
 Conflict minerals are obtained from sources worldwide, and our desire is not to eliminate those originating in the Covered Countries and other CAHRAs, but rather to obtain conflict minerals from sources that do not directly or indirectly finance or benefit armed groups or contribute to human rights abuses.
-We believe that it is important for us and other CAHRAs and to not negatively affect the economies of such countries.
+We believe that it is important for us and other companies to support responsible in-region mineral sourcing from the Covered Countries and other CAHRAs and to not negatively affect the economies of such countries.